Punktum-dk/epp-service-specification/README.md

 Punktum dk offers a waiting list service for domain names, when a domain name becomes available to the first position on a waiting list, it should be registered using the standard registration process either via the Registrar Portal or EPP.

-This utilized the [create domain](#create-domain) command, which should either be populated with the token issued by Punktum dk authorizing registration.
+This utilizes the [create domain](#create-domain) command, which should either be populated with the token issued by Punktum dk authorizing registration.
 Alternatively the user-id of the waiting list user which has been pre-approved for registration of the domain name with Punktum dk.

 The state that a domain name is offered to a waiting list can be inspected via the [info domain](#info-domain) via the [`dkhm:domainAdvisory`](#dkhmdomainadvisory) extension.